Verizon New York: Wholly owned subsidiary

 New York Telephone provides local telephone service throughout the state of New York, with the exception of the areas served by the Rochester Telephone Company and other smaller independent local exchange companies.
 The company also serves the Greenwich and Byram exchanges in Connecticut.
-(The rest of Connecticut is served by SNET.)
+The rest of Connecticut is served by SNET, which historically owned by AT&T and then Frontier has been owned by Verizon since January 2026 when Verizon acquired Frontier.

 New York Telephone, then operating under the Bell Atlantic brand, was the first Bell telephone company to win approval to provide long-distance service within its operating territory in December 1999, following the Telecommunications Act of 1996.

 21st century

 The September 11, 2001, attacks destroyed the small telephone exchange inside the World Trade Center, that served the center, and damaged the company's largest exchange building, the Verizon Building at 140 West Street, across Vesey Street.
 The destruction included cables under Vesey Street as well as inside plant damaged when I-beams and steel from the towers ran through the building.
 Service was disrupted to approximately 300,000 business and consumer voice circuits, 3,600,000 data circuits (including the New York Stock Exchange), and 10 cell towers.

 Police Department headquarters lost telephone service, but the nearby NYTel building at 375 Pearl Street had its own small exchange which only lost part of its connections to the rest of the network.
 Madison Street was closed and cables run out the lower windows of the two buildings and along the pavement to bring immediate service to a few hundred police telephone lines.

 Workers from throughout the country, including 3,000 Verizon employees plus non-Verizon employees, helped restore service, allowing the network to carry 230,000,000 calls during the first week following the attacks.
 During the restoration efforts, trunk cables were run out windows and down the side of the building, flowing through streets closed to traffic, until they found an undamaged manhole for them to enter.
 DMS-100 and other exchange equipment was damaged and replaced the following year.
 The building was completely renovated restoring it to its former glory as corporate headquarters.
 In a ceremony on December 8, 2005, Verizon moved its corporate headquarters from 1095 Avenue of the Americas to 140 West St.

-In later years the company sold parts of several exchange buildings, and returned its headquarters to 1095 Avenue of the Americas.
+Beginning in 2005, the company sold off parts of its buildings in Manhattan due to reductions in equipment requirements as customers switched from landlines to cell phones.
+Many of the properties were turned into residential condominiums, while others were turned into medical offices, hotel rooms, or office space; properties included 140 West Street, 212 West 18th Street (now known as the Walker Tower), 240 East 38th Street, 375 Pearl Street and 1095 Avenue of the Americas.
+Verizon later returned its headquarters to 1095 Avenue of the Americas.